rehierl/node-tree-outliner/3-6-0-design-7.md

-Note that this parent property, with regards to the descendants of a type-2 sectioning node, obviously needs to be consistent with its ancestor (i.e. the sectioning node), regardless if sectioning nodes are associated with their sections or not.
+Note that this parent property, with regards to the descendants of a type-2 sectioning node, obviously needs to be consistent with its ancestor (i.e. the sectioning node), regardless if sectioning nodes are associated with their own sections or not.
 That is, because of descendant nodes being implicitly associated with the sections of their ancestors.

 <!-- ======================================================================= -->
 ## sectioning nodes